siharulize/WebDevBootcamp/Projects/YelpCamp/readme.md

 ====================================================

-INDEX     /campgrounds        GET     Display a list of all campgrounds NEW       /campgrounds/new    GET     Displays form to make a new campground CREATE    /campgrounds        POST    Add new campground to DB SHOW      /campgrounds/:id    GET     Shows info about one campground
+INDEX     /campgrounds              GET     Display a list of all campgrounds NEW       /campgrounds/new          GET     Displays form to make a new campground CREATE    /campgrounds              POST    Add new campground to DB SHOW      /campgrounds/:id          GET     displays one campground based on ID in the url EDIT      /campgrounds/:id/edit     GET     displays edit form based on ID in the url UPDATE    /campgrounds/:id          PUT     replaces an existing article based on ID in the url DELETE    /campgrounds/:id          DELETE  deletes campground from DB

 NEW       /campgrounds/:id/comments/new                 GET
 CREATE    /campgrounds/:id/comments                     POST
+EDIT      /campgrounds/:id/comments/:comment_id/edit    EDIT
+UPDATE    /campgrounds/:id/comments/:comment_id         PUT
+DELETE    /campgrounds/:id/comments/:comment_id         DELETE

 ====================================================